Raden Saleh: Early life

-Travel to Europe
+Studies in Europe

 Young Raden Saleh was first taught in Bogor by the Belgian artist A.J.
 Payen.
 Payen acknowledged the youth's talent, and persuaded the colonial government of the Netherlands to send Raden Saleh to the Netherlands to study art.
-He arrived in Europe in 1829 and began to study under Cornelius Kruseman and Andreas Schelfhout.
+He arrived in Europe in 1829 and began to study under Cornelis Kruseman and Andreas Schelfhout.

 It was from Kruseman that Raden Saleh studied his skills in portraiture, and later was accepted at various European courts where he was assigned to do portraits.
 While in Europe, in 1836 Saleh became the first indigenous Indonesian to be initiated into Freemasonry.
 From 1839, he spent five years at the court of Ernest I, Duke of Saxe-Coburg and Gotha, who became an important patron.

 From Schelfhout, Raden Saleh furthered his skills as a landscape painter.
 Raden Saleh visited several European cities, as well as Algiers.
-In The Hague, a lion tamer allowed Raden Saleh to study his lion, and from that his most famous painting of animal fights was created, which subsequently brought fame to the artist.
+In The Hague, a lion tamer named Henri Martin allowed Raden Saleh to study his lion, and from that his most famous painting of animal fights was created, which subsequently brought fame to the artist.
 Many of his paintings were exhibited at the Rijksmuseum in Amsterdam.
 Several of his paintings were destroyed when the Colonial Dutch pavilion in Paris was burnt in 1931.